roz0n/Veximoji/README.md

 Converts any string to its emoji flag counterpart if the string exists within a `FlagCategory`.

+- This method is also provided as an extension to `String` for brevity.
 - This is the most succinct way to convert a string to its emoji flag form.
-- This method is also included as an extension to `String` for brevity.
+- Returns either a string representing the emoji flag or `nil`.

 #### Usage